Laurence Fearnley: Awards and prizes

 Fearnley has received a number of awards and grants for her writing and several of her books have been shortlisted for or have won awards.
 Room was shortlisted for the 2001 Montana New Zealand Book Awards.
 Edwin and Matilda was longlisted for the Dublin Prize in 2008 and was also runner-up in the fiction category of the 2008 Montana New Zealand Book Awards.
 The Hut Builder won the fiction category of the 2011 NZ Post Book Awards and was shortlisted for the 2010 Boardman Tasker Prize for Mountain Literature.
 Going Up is Easy was a finalist in the 2015 Banff Mountain Literature Award.
 Reach was longlisted for the 2016 Ockham New Zealand Book Awards.

 Fearnley has been twice to Antarctica, first as an Arts Fellow under the Artists to Antarctica Programme in January 2004 (her book Degrees of Separation draws on this experience) and again as a tutor with students of the Graduate Certificate in Antarctic Studies from the University of Canterbury in December 2005.
 She spent a month in 2006 at the Island of Residencies fellowship in Tasmania and held the Robert Burns Fellowship in 2007.

 In 2014, she took part in Roadwords, a literary tour of southern South Island towns, with three other writers: Pip Adam, Tina Makereti and Lawrence Patchett, who met each other when they were all studying for PhDs at Victoria University.

 In 2016 she received the NZSA Janet Frame Memorial Award, the NZSA / Auckland Museum Research Grant and the Friends of the Hocken Collections Award.

 She was joint winner of the 2017 Landfall Essay Competition for her essay 'Perfume Counter'.

 She has taken part in several literary festivals including the Nelson Arts Festival, Tauranga Arts Festival and Word Christchurch 2018.

+Fearnley was awarded the NZSA Peter and Dianne Beatson Fellowship for 2023–2024.

+In 2025 her book At the Grand Glacier Hotel was a finalist for the Jann Medlicott Acorn Prize for Fiction at the Ockham New Zealand Book Awards and made longlist for the International Dublin Literary Award.